How to buy Stellar Lumens (XLM)

 Due to the above, if you use eToro you don’t actually need a Stellar wallet as you probably won’t withdraw the actual coin.

-The London-based veteran cryptocurrencies exchange has been around since 2013 and offers a fast & convenient way to purchase Stellar Lumens.
+The London-based veteran cryptocurrency exchange has been around since 2013 and offers a fast & convenient way to purchase Stellar Lumens.

-As opposed to most other options, CEX can accept deposits via a credit card, debit card, SEPA and wire transfer.
-You can read my full review of CEX.io here.
+CEX.IO is a versatile Stellar exchange that supports multiple deposit methods.
+CEX can accept deposits via a credit card, debit card, SEPA and wire transfer.
+You can read my full review of CEX.IO here.

 Buy Stellar Lumens through Coinbase

-Coinbase allows you to buy Stellar Lumens through their brokerage service or their trading platform (Coinbase Pro).
+Coinbase allows you to buy Stellar Lumens through their brokerage service or their trading platform (Coinbase Advanced).
 The brokerage service is faster and more convenient for new users but has more fees.

 Advanced users are better off using the trading platform to save a bit on fees.